-Aurelius is described by historians as having been a student of philosophy – a Stoic.
+Aurelius is described by historians as having been a student of philosophy.
+He was a Stoic.
 In addition to leading armies and being an absolute ruler, he wrote books.
 He wanted to do right for the empire and to improve the world.
 He believed in duty and restraint.
 He would make false the generalizations that "power corrupts and absolute power corrupts absolutely."

 Commodus was not the self-denying soldier or able administrator that his father had been.
 He managed governmental affairs poorly, including selling government offices to the highest bidder.
 Like Nero he tried to win popularity through public performances: he entered the arena, stabbing or clubbing to death animals to the applause of the crowd.
 He allowed his Guard in Rome and soldiers elsewhere to be abusive toward civilians.
 Concerned about opposition from his military governors, he had their children cared for under his custody – in effect hostages.
 He elevated himself with titles, posturing as the fountainhead of Roman life and religion.
 He went down the same path as Caligula.
 He had a list enemies he planned to execute, but those afraid of him got to him first.
 He was assassinated in the year 192 — twelve years after having succeeded his father.

 A lot can happen in 93 years, and did.
-Political chaos developed, accompanied by a decline in respect for authority.
+Political chaos developed, accompanied by the decline in respect for authority.
 Armies on the move within the empire plundered towns and farms.
 Military emperors sent tax collectors about the empire to collect wealth from people.
 Taxation imposed by emperors encouraged men of commerce to hoard their money rather than invest.
 To pay their soldiers, emperors debased Rome's currency.
 Prices skyrocketed.
-The empire's middle class went bankrupt, and roads deteriorated.
+The empire's middle-class went bankrupt, and roads deteriorated.
 More people had become beggars.

 Groups of desperate peasants revolted, but their uprisings were not coordinated and not widespread enough to overthrow centralized authority.
 Bands of desperate people wandered the countryside, surviving by theft.
 Piracy grew on the Aegean Sea, and tribal people from the Sahara attacked Roman cities along the coast of North Africa.

-The purging of Christians continued intermittently to the year 305, when Diocletian retired because of ill-heath.
+The purging of Christians continued intermittently to the year 305, when Diocletian retired because of ill-health.
 In 306 the co-emperor Constantius died, and his troops proclaimed his son as his successor.
-The son, to be known as Constantine the Great, was to fight a war to win control over the western half of the empire, and eventually to fight again and win control over the eastern half, and to have a city built that would be called Constantinople.
+The son, to be known as Constantine the Great, was to fight a war to win control over the western half of the empire, and eventually to fight again and win control over the eastern half and to have a city built that would be called Constantinople.
 Constantine was the first emperor to support Christianity and eventually, it is believed, to convert.
-The Roman Empire was now to be ruled by emperors of the Christian faith – except for Julian the Apostate.to the top | home
+The Roman Empire was now to be ruled by emperors of the Christian faith – except for Julian the Apostate.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.